Javcm/Polish-notation-/README.md

 # Polish-notation-
-C Program that takes an infix expression and returns its numeric value.
+C Program that takes an prefix expression converts it to postfix notation, and a postfix calculator computes the number and returns its numeric value.